sshariff01/SimpleTodo/README.md

 * I found it tricky passing data from the activity to the edit dialog fragment and back
 * I had some difficulty getting the list items to update after modifying the database, leading to my implementation of the refreshItems() method
+* It took me a bit of time to implement the listener on the todo item checkbox (particularly in accessing the correct list item).
+This was accomplished by setting each list item as a tag to its corresponding checkbox.

 ## License